Big Data Pet-Tracking App Handling 30,000+ Events per Second

 - Operational database on PostgreSQL RDS stores users’ profiles, accounts and configuration data.

-- RESTful services separate user interface from the data storage, as well as ensure reliability, scalability and independency from the platform type or a programming language.
+- RESTful services separate user interface from the data storage, as well as ensure reliability, scalability and independence from the platform type or a programming language.

 Technologies and Tools